 - Enrolling in a new Medicare Prescription Drug Coverage plan

-- If you did not enroll in a Prescription Drug Coverage Plan when you were first eligible, you can sign up during the Open Enrollment Period.
+- If you did not enroll in a Prescription Drug Coverage Plan when you were first eligible for Medicare, you can sign up during the Open Enrollment Period.
 A late enrollment penalty may apply if you sign up during the Medicare Enrollment Period instead of during your Initial Enrollment Period, though.

 What If I Don’t Want to Make Any Changes to My Medicare Coverage?

 If you are content with your Medicare coverage for the upcoming year, then you can relax!
-If you do nothing, your plan will automatically renew.
+If you do nothing, your medical plan will automatically renew.
 If your plan is being discontinued, however, then you will receive a non-renewal notice from your carrier and will need to change your coverage regardless of your initial preferences.
 You can change during your General Enrollment Period.
 If your coverage ends at a different time of year, though, a Special Enrollment Period will be triggered so that you will have the chance to switch to another health plan.
 This will help you avoid going without health coverage for your health care needs.

 What If I Miss the Deadline for the Medicare Open Enrollment Period?